 6.2.1.
-FlowVR Suite
+Flow VR

-The latest FlowVR Suite release (version 1.3.1) was downloaded 207 times between February and November 2007.
-The main changes for 2007 are:
+The FlowVR Suite was downloaded 500 in 2008.
+The main changes for 2008 are:

-- FlowVR now uses the cmake utility to simplify its installation. - The LIFO, Université d'Orléans added a VRPN support to FlowVR.

-• On previous versions of FlowVR, the application description language was based on a flat description using a mix of XML and Perl.
-We developed a new approach based on C++ and a hierarchical application description following the Fractal model.
+- Flow VR now uses the cmake utility to simplify its installation. - The LIFO, Université d'Orléans added a VRPN support to FlowVR. - On previous versions of FlowVR, the application description language was based on a flat description using a mix of XML and Perl.
+We developed a new C++ approach based on a hierarchical component oriented model.
 This new approach enables to clearly separate the description of the target architecture from the application architecture.
 Applications description is very compact, modular (an application can become a component for an other application without recompilation), and portable.
-An iterative process resolve the missing elements of the described application taking into account a file describing the target architecture.
-For instance collective communication are computed during this step when the process is able to identify the different source and destination components.
-We expect this ADL to become the default one for the next FLowVR release.
-This work presented at NPC 2007, received the Excellent Student Paper Award [26].
+This new framework does not led to any overhead at execution time.
+An iterative process extract from this herarchical appplication description a low level set of commands used to launch the application on a parallel machine.
+This work was published in the Jornal of SuperComputing.